TwilioDevEd/video-superclass-feb-22/README.md

 ### Other

-- [Ad-hoc room creation](https://www.twilio.com/docs/video/tutorials/understanding-video-rooms#ad-hoc-rooms): Create a Room from the browser, without a server
+- [Video API](https://www.twilio.com/docs/video/api): Create and manage resources like Rooms and Participants from your server
 - [Dominant Speaker Detection](https://www.twilio.com/docs/video/detecting-dominant-speaker): Detect the currently active speaker in a Room
 - [Track Subscription API](https://www.twilio.com/docs/video/api/track-subscriptions): Fine-tune which tracks participants will subscribe to in a Room
 - [Recordings and compositions](https://www.twilio.com/docs/video/tutorials/understanding-video-recordings-and-compositions): Record group rooms and lay them out in a specific format with compositions.